seyoh/mitm-code-injection/README.md

 Tool to use in a man in the middle attack.
-It can inject code to executable files that transit in the network.
+It can forward ssh2 commands and save the commands and the user/password.
+The user must trust the public key.